Trip Harting Fund for Graduate or Current Pony Club Members

-The Trip Harting Fund was created with donations to TDF from Trip's friends and supporters after he passed away in 2008.
-This fund will provide grants up to $500 for current or graduate riders with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
+The Trip Harting Fund was created with donations from Trip's friends and colleagues after he passed away in 2008.
+This fund will provide an annual $500 grant to a current or graduate rider with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
 Preference will be given to riders with A or B rating.

 The online application and required documents must be received by TDF on or before March 25th.
 A final decision will be announced by May 1st; therefore, the grant must be used for an event that falls after May 1st of the year in which you apply.

 - Applicant must be a U.S. Citizen or Permanent Resident.

 - Funding cannot be used for competition entries, vet and/or farrier expenses, or the purchase of a horse or equipment.
 Funding must be used for the event/training specified in the grant application.